Eduardo Berizzo: La Liga

 On 19 May 2014, Berizzo returned to Celta but as a manager, replacing FC Barcelona-bound Luis Enrique on a two-year deal.
 In his third, he coached the side to the last-four stage in both the Copa del Rey and the UEFA Europa League.

 Berizzo was confirmed as the new manager of Sevilla FC on 27 May 2017, replacing countryman Jorge Sampaoli who accepted the Argentina job.
 On 22 November, it was announced he had been diagnosed with prostate cancer; a month later, he was fired due to a poor run of results.
 Much of his short time at the club was recorded in the Amazon Prime television documentary series Six Dreams, in which he was one of its stars.

 Berizzo returned to active on 31 May 2018, being appointed at Athletic Bilbao.
 After winning only two of his 15 competitive matches in charge and with the team in the relegation zone, he was dismissed.

 Paraguay

 On 18 February 2019, Berizzo was named Paraguay's new coach after Juan Carlos Osorio's resignation.
 At the year's Copa América in Brazil, he led the team to the quarter-finals where they were eliminated on penalties after a goalless draw with the hosts.
 Two years later, the national side fell at the same stage on the same method against Peru.

 Berizzo was relieved of his duties on 15 October 2021, following a 4–0 loss in Bolivia in the World Cup qualifiers.

 Chile

 Berizzo was hired on a four-year contract to be the manager of Chile on 26 May 2022, after the dismissal of Martín Lasarte for failing to reach the World Cup.
 His first game on 6 June was a 2–0 friendly loss away to South Korea; this was followed by defeats to Tunisia and Ghana at the Kirin Cup in Japan.

+Berizzo did not win until his eighth game, a 3–2 exhibition win over Paraguay on 28 March 2023.
+Having taken one win and two draws from the first five games of 2026 World Cup qualification, he resigned on 17 November 2023.

+León

+On 7 September 2024, Berizzo returned to club duties by joining Club León of Liga MX.
+One year later, he resigned.